jonschr/gforms-entrata-addon/README.md

 # Entrata for Gravity Forms

 This plugin adds feeds capabilities for Entrata, using the [sendLeads API for Entrata](https://www.entrata.com/api/v1/documentation/sendLeads).
-The methodology used is standard, allowing for you to link up the basic custom fields in Entrata with your form fields.
+The methodology used is standard, allowing for you to link up the basic custom fields in Entrata with your form fields using a Gravity Forms feed.

+## Supported fields

 The following fields are supported in this implementation:
 * First name